 Having this interface ready, RAUC will care for setting the boot logic appropriately.
-It will, for example, deactivate the slot to update before writing to it and reactivate it after having completed the installation successfully.
+It will, for example, deactivate the slot to be updated before writing to it, and reactivate it after completing the installation successfully.

-2.7 Installation and Storage Handling
+2.3.5 Installation and Storage Handling